Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/preparingUnityProject.md

 ![Toolkit Progress Bar](images/toolkit_progress_bar.png)

-Once the progress bar disappears, you can use the Shotgun menu applications.
+Once the progress bar disappears, you can use the Shotgun menu items.

 ## OSX
 It is possible that your system Python (`/usr/bin/python`) is not using a secure